Frequently Asked Questions

 To visit, our office address is:

 What is included in the Initial Brain Health Assessment?

-- The results of your Cambridge Health Sciences Cognitive Online Assessment that you complete before the visit with an explanation of what they reveal about the state of your brain health
+- Cognitive testing, if needed, along with a review of your results and an explanation of what they reveal about the state of your brain health

-- A review of your precious lab work and recommendations for additional lab testing or imaging
+- A review of your previous lab work and recommendations for additional lab testing or imaging

 What is included in MCBH’s Brain Optimization Programs?